 Instructions

 • Preheat the oven to 375°F. In a large skillet or Dutch oven, heat the oil over medium-high heat.
-Add the bite-sized sirloin steak pieces and cook until they are browned on all sides. (just one minute to warm if it is precoked) Remove the steak from the skillet and set it aside.
+Add the bite-sized beef pieces and cook until they are browned on all sides. (just one minute to warm if it is precooked) Remove meat from the skillet and set it aside.

 • In the same skillet, add diced onions and minced garlic.
 Sauté them until the onions become translucent and fragrant.
 Stir in the frozen mixed vegetables and cook them for a few minutes until they are slightly softened.
 Sprinkle the all-purpose flour over the vegetable mixture and stir to coat everything evenly.